If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Having a solid quality of life will involve physical, mental, and social factors.
 It describes how happy or positive a person is in all of those domains.
-You should aim to have quality in your years, not just living forever.
+You should aim for quality in your years, not just living forever.

 Stages of Change Model

-There are many theories that look at how people can change their behaviors.
+Many theories look at how people can change their behaviors.
 Commonly we see the focus on the outcome of changes being valued by the person doing it.

 This model is also called the transtheoretical model.
 The stages of change are as follows:

-- Pre-contemplation = this is when someone is not really desiring any form of change, and in order to get to the next stage, they must have some call to action.
+- Pre-contemplation = this is when someone is not really desiring any form of change, and to get to the next stage, they must have some call to action.

 - Contemplation = this is when someone begins to be aware of the need to change or the desire to change is persisting.
-So, they are thinking about how they can change, but they are yet to change anything.
+So, they are thinking about how to change but have yet to change anything.

-- Preparation = this is when someone is taking the steps they need for changing their behaviors.
-They may have started the steps slightly, but they are not regular, but may have a plan to start in the next 30 days.
+- Preparation = this is when someone is taking the steps they need to change their behaviors.
+They may have started the steps slightly, but they are not regular and may have a plan to start in the next 30 days.

-- Action = this is the stage where the person is actually doing the change and has a solid plan going for the action of changing.
+- Action = this is the stage where the person is actually doing the change and has a solid plan for changing.
 But here, this has not lasted for more than 6 months yet.

-- Maintenance = this is when the behavior is now consistent for more than 6 months of time without having any kind of relapse.
+- Maintenance = this is when the behavior is now consistent for more than 6 months without relapsing.

 - Relapse = this is a very common occurrence in which someone reverts back to their old behaviors.

-Applying the stages of change model includes many strategies for helping clients to always be reaching the next stage.
-The goal is to of course get everyone to reach the maintenance stage without having any kind of relapse.
+Applying the stages of change model includes many strategies for helping clients reach the next stage.
+The goal is to of course get everyone to reach the maintenance stage without having any relapse.
 But, there are many obstacles to overcome, and this is where the strategies come in handy.
 Each stage has its own set of recommendations for how to act with the clients and move on.